WHITE PAPER: Courageous Collaboration

 Rule #1: Show Up in Person

 The fashionable belief that organizations can foster a collaborative culture by leveraging a completely distributed workforce has been debunked.
-Even the most advanced tech companies in the world are now bringing their employees back in to the office.
-When given the opportunity to deal with colleagues in person rather than remotely, 92% of employees believe collaboration is dramatically improved and 82% feel it is easier to make themselves understood.8
+When given the opportunity to deal with colleagues in person rather than remotely, 92% of employees believe collaboration is dramatically improved and 82% feel it is easier to make themselves understood.13

 Rule #2: The Facilitator Must Clearly State Measurable Objectives